-To claim this tax credit the taxpayer must submit with the return copy of the Administrative Determination issued by the Department of the Treasury granting the credit.
+To claim this tax credit the taxpayer must submit with the return copy of the Administrative Determination issued by the Department granting the credit.

 The credit not used in a taxable year may be carried over to subsequent years, until totally used.